intel/llvm/sycl/doc/design/IVDEPAndParallelLoopAnnotations.md

    arguments as the original metadata.
 This will also have the safelen as the last argument.

+[^1] The convention for handling Loop Controls is introduced with PR [#2592](https://github.com/KhronosGroup/SPIRV-LLVM-Translator/pull/2592).

 ### LLVM Metadata to SPIR-V Translation

-1. A new access group literal should be created for each `llvm.access.group` distinct metadata.
+1. A new access group literal should be used for each distinct `llvm.access.group` metadata.
+If an `llvm.access.group` points to a collection of multiple distinct metadata, it should be decomposed into the individual literals accordingly.
-2. Memory operations that have an assigned access group should get the `AccessGroupINTELMask` memory operand.
+2. Memory operations that have an assigned access group should get the `AccessGroupMaskINTEL` memory operand, along with the corresponding literals.
-3. Atomic operations with assigned access group should get decorated using the `AccessGroupINTEL` decoration.
+3. Atomic operations with assigned access group should get decorated using the `AccessGroupINTEL` decoration along with the corresponding literals.
-4. For each instance of `spirv.dependency_accesses`,
-   or `llvm.loop.parallel_accesses` on a given loop, a new `OpAGListINTEL` should be created to aggregate the access groups defined in the corresponding metadata.
+4. For each instance of `spirv.dependency_accesses`, or `llvm.loop.parallel_accesses` on a given loop, a new `OpAccessGroupListINTEL` should be created to aggregate the access groups defined in the corresponding metadata.
+Each `OpAccessGroupListINTEL` will list the corresponding literals.
 5. All `spirv.dependency_accesses` metadata on a single loop should get translated to one `DependencyAccessesINTEL` loop control.
-The first operand of the loop control will be the total number of metadata instances.
+The first operand of the loop control will be the total number of metadata instances (e.g., if we combine two `spirv.dependency_accesses` into one `DependencyAccessesINTEL` then this will be `2`).
 Then, for each metadata instance, a pair should be constructed and provided to the loop control.
-This pair consists of the aggregated access group list for that metadata, and the last argument of the metadata, which was either 0 or an integer corresponding to the safelen.
+This pair consists of the result of OpAccessGroupListINTEL for that metadata instance, and the last argument of that metadata instance, which is either 0 or an integer corresponding to the safelen.
 6. All `llvm.loop.parallel_accesses` metadata on a single loop should get translated to one `ParallelAccessINTEL` loop control.
 The first operand of the loop control will be the total number of metadata instances.
 Then, for